janlederer2183-ctrl/2d-laminar-flow-SIMPLE-solver/README.md

 ## Functions

-* **Customisable geometry, fluid medium and simulation precision:** In the first section of the code you can alter flow domain properties to your liking.
+* **Customisable geometry, fluid medium and simulation precision:** In the first section of the code you can alter flow domain and simulation properties to your liking.
 * **Laminar flow check:** Code checks to ensure the flow remains laminar (Reynolds number must be $< 2300$).
 * **Automatic Length Setup:** Calculates the hydrodynamic entrance length needed for the velocity profile to fully develop based on the Reynolds number.
 * **Residual Monitor:** A real-time plot tracks velocity and pressure errors to visually display the convergence of solution.